JCalaunan/PRJ_Wrangle-Twitter/README.md

  - argument = dataframe.seriesname
 - create memory release, for dataframes that have been copied
 - add function to create compiled dataframes i.e raw and clean
+- container to list all functions present and the arguments required

 Results
 - Prepare: